RecordLinkageIG/RecordLinkageIG.github.io/README.md

 ### Submission requirements checklist

-Make sure to review the following items before submitting your post:
+Make sure to review the following items before submitting your post.

-- As part of your article's metadata, you should use the following template to provide:
+- As part of your article's metadata, you should use the template below to provide:
   - Post title and description
   - Current date
   - Image preview